axonops/async-python-cassandra/CONTRIBUTING.md

 ## Code of Conduct

 This project and everyone participating in it is governed by the [Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [community@axonops.com](mailto:community@axonops.com).
+Please report unacceptable behavior through [GitHub Issues](https://github.com/axonops/async-python-cassandra/issues).

 ## How Can I Contribute?